ShantinathK/Example-Project/README.md

 # Example-Project
-Go to sub branch for code.
+Go to sub branch for code -Directives.